-The employee will be expected to provide evidence of the conduct about which s/he is complaining.
+The employee will be expected to provide evidence of the conduct about which he or she is complaining.

 A meeting will be arranged to discuss the complaint with the complainant, normally within 5 working days of receipt of the written complaint.